amashrabov/demo/README.md

 ```bash
 $ cd my_llama_project
 ```
-Then change start editing the `env` file.
+Then start editing the `env` file.
 It should contain the valid SSH key to your training nodes.
 Make sure the key exists under the given path in your machine.
 For example:

 ```bash